-Imagine the taste of pumpkin pie filling spread onto your morning toast – that is what this pumpkin butter is.
-Slightly less sweet than pie, with a little bit of spice and a little bit of zing, this will quickly become your favorite spread.
+Imagine the delicious taste of pumpkin pie filling spread onto your morning toast – that is what this Slow Cooker Pumpkin Butter Recipe is.
+Slightly less sweet than pie, with rich pumpkin spice flavor and a little bit of zing, this will quickly become your favorite breakfast spread.

-We love any chance to have pumpkin pie and this pumpkin butter tastes just like a bite of pumpkin pie filling.
-We like to spread it on your favorite biscuits because it gives us an excuse to have a nibble of pumpkin pie for breakfast.
+We love any chance to have pumpkin pie, and this easy slow cooker pumpkin butter tastes just like a bite of some of the best pumpkin pie filling.
+We love this delicious pumpkin spread on sour cream biscuits, banana bread, or buttermilk muffins because it gives us an excuse to have a nibble of pumpkin pie for breakfast.
+Fall is the perfect time to make an easy pumpkin recipe.

-This recipe is so easy to make and can be made with or without a slow cooker!
-(I like the slow cooker method because the house smells like pumpkin pie all day as it is cooking!)
+This homemade pumpkin butter recipe is so easy to make and can be made with or without a slow cooker.
+It’s technically Bourbon Spiced Pumpkin Butter, but the alcohol cooks off, and you are just left with flavorful, delicious pumpkin butter.
+(I like the slow cooker method because the house smells like pumpkin pie all day as it cooks – and it’s so easy to make this recipe!)

 a jar of pumpkin butter